| Member Login

 Virginia Legislative Tracking Summary

-With the 2021 Legislative year beginning, the Water Utility Committee has posted bills to this website for your information and review.
+With the 2025 Legislative year beginning, the Water Utility Committee will post bills below for your information and review.

 The bills listed below are specific to Drinking Water and Water Utilities.
-For a complete list of bills involving groundwater, wastewater, stormwater, etc., download the weekly report here.
+Download the weekly report for a complete list of bills involving groundwater, wastewater, stormwater, etc., along with the Budget Supplements.

 Read more...